defactor-com/documentation/docs/engage/smart-contracts/staking-contract/introduction.md

 - **Role-Based Permissions**: Admin-only access for sensitive functions.
 - **Token Accounting**: Ensures sufficient balance for reward payouts.

-> Note: The staking contract is designed for flexibility across use cases, including variable lock periods, restaking strategies, and APY management.
+> 📌 *The staking contract is designed for flexibility across use cases, including variable lock periods, restaking strategies, and APY management.*